 This tree grows best in cooler climates and cool soil temperatures.
 Keeping the soil cool and moist by heavy mulching is a good strategy for trees that can't be planted in a naturally moist location.
 Near the southern end of the hardiness range (zones 6 and 7), this tree sometimes struggles; it prefers a climate with long winters and coolish summers.

 A spring feeding routine with a slow-release granular fertilizer mixed into the soil beneath a layer of organic mulch will help the paper birch resist bronze birch borers.
+For the amount to use, follow the product label instructions.
 Avoid excessive feeding.

 Types of Paper Birch Tree